Abstergo007/Abstergo007/README.md

 ### Glad to see you here! &nbsp; ![](https://visitor-badge.glitch.me/badge?page_id=Abstergo007.Abstergo007)

-I am a computer science undergrad.
+I"m a computer science undergrad.
 I love programming, writing, speaking and lots of machine learning.

 Rumor has it !!
 I enjoy using my obsessive attention to detail, my unequivocal love for making things that change the world.
 That's why I like to make things that make a difference.